holepunchto/libquickbit/README.md

 ### Indexing

 Bit fields may be indexed to enable skipping uninteresting portions in effectively constant time.
-An index is a 128-ary balanced tree of bits with a set bit in a branch indicating that all bits below are the same.
-An index has a fixed depth of 3 with leaves of the tree being the bit field itself.
+An index is two 128-ary balanced trees of bits with a set bit in a branch indicating that all bits below are the same, either unset or set depending on the tree.
+An index has a fixed depth of 3 with leaves of the trees being the bit field itself.
 A single index can therefore contain 128^3 bits (256 KiB).
 To index more than 256 KiB, several indices may be used.

 An index is initialised using `quickbit_index_init()` and maintained using `quickbit_index_update()`: